-- extra camera lenses (for astro or macro photography)
+- extra camera lenses (for tele, astro or macro photography)

 - ultra light fishing rod w/ tackle

 There is another cost to going light.
 I might lose the occasional summit or end goal due to compromising on equipment to save weight.
-South Twin is a good example of where this already occurred to me.
+South Twin is a good example of where this already occurred.
 Thinking there’d be plenty of snow on the climb, a bunch of us left our full steel crampons at home.
-This meant we weren’t confident climbing the 35-40 degree hard glacial ice on our flimsy (and light) aluminum crampons.
-When one of our party tried going around the bare ice to make tracks for the rest of us, he fell in a crevasse and our trip was over for the day.
+This meant we weren’t confident climbing the 35-40 degree hard glacial ice on our flimsy aluminum crampons.
+When one of our party tried going around the bare ice to make tracks in snow for the rest of us, he fell in a crevasse and our trip was over for the day.
 I’ve been pushed to the edge a few times thanks to crampon issues.
-On Mount Fryatt my aluminum crampons felt skimpy too, and I really wanted a second ice axe for one of the icy gully moves.
-On Cataract Peak the aluminum crampons were a bare minimum.
+On Mount Fryatt my aluminum crampons felt skimpy, and I really wished for a second ice axe for one of the icy gully moves.
+On Cataract Peak the aluminum crampons in approach shoes were a bare minimum – and felt it.

 ‘Go Light’ in Everything!